FAQs

 Please visit the Size Chart section on our product pages where we precisely describe the size of our feeder animals in inches and grams.

 NO. Layne Labs is not a bio-medical research facility.
 We do not engage in testing for the pharmaceutical industry.
-Nor do we purchase ‘lab surplus’ and resell them as our own (a common practice among rodent ‘breeders’).
-We breed animals in our facility, specifically for zoos, wildlife rehabbers, falconers and reptile breeders, to be used for food.

 Yes, all feeder animals come with fur/feathers and are completely whole.